salilkoirala46/golang_rest_api_with_jwt/README.md

-# This is a Golang Rest APi project with JWT implementation as a Authentication
+# This is a Golang REST API project with JWT implementation as a Authentication